top of page

 • Culturally responsive and values-aligned leadership style, grounded in empathy, transparency, and respect for community voice.
 Strong intercultural competencies with our constituencies.

-• Bachelor's degree or higher in a relevant field.
-In lieu of a degree, equivalent experience — including relevant training and professional background — will be considered equally.
+• Bachelor’s degree or higher in a relevant field.
+In lieu of a degree, equivalent experience — including relevant training, professional background, and institutional certifications — will be considered equally.

-• Ability to be on-site in Fort Worth as needed during and after construction.
+• Ability to be on-site in Fort Worth as needed.

 • Occasional standing and lifting of at least 20 pounds.